Missing link in I-49 ready to open, ribbon cutting set

 "This project will benefit the citizens of Missouri and Arkansas by reducing congestion, improving safety, and by increasing economic development opportunities for communities along the corridor," said Craig Switzer, transportation project manager with the Missouri Department of Transportation.

-The bypass, essentially a missing link in I-49, will allow motorists to circumvent Bella Vista to the west and south on a four-lane, controlled-access highway.
-The city has a population of roughly 28,500.
+The bypass, essentially a missing link in Interstate 49, will allow motorists to circumvent Bella Vista to the west and south on a four-lane, controlled access highway.

 "In 2012, Texas A&M Transportation Institute concluded approximately $6.2 million was being lost annually due to significant congestion on U.S. 71 through the Bella Vista community," Conklin said.

-Arkansas officials awarded bids in July 2019 and broke ground in October of that year on two sections needed to fill missing links on the Arkansas side of the project.
+Arkansas officials awarded bids in July 2019 and broke ground in October of that year on two sections needed to fill missing links on the Arkansas side.

-The two projects were the last 2.5 miles from Hiwasse in Benton County to the Missouri line and the single-point urban interchange to replace the roundabout at I-49 and U.S. 71 in north Bentonville, where the new highway heads west.
+The two projects were the last 2.5 miles from Hiwasse to the state line and the single-point urban interchange to replace the roundabout at I-49 and U.S. 71 in north Bentonville, where the new highway heads west.
 The estimated cost of the two projects is just over $100 million.
 Emery Sapp & Sons is the primary contractor on both.

-Emery Sapp & Sons is the primary contractor for the new interchange at Bentonville, new lanes of the bypass from Benton County road 34 to the state line and Missouri's portion of the project.
-The cost of the 2.5-mile stretch of road in Arkansas is about $35.5 million.
+Emery Sapp & Sons is the primary contractor for the new interchange at Bentonville, new lanes of the bypass from Benton County 34 to the state line and Missouri's portion of the project.
+The cost of the 2.5-mile stretch of road in Arkansas will be about $35.5 million.

-A third project was adding the remaining 6 miles of two lanes on the Arkansas side.
+A third project was adding the remaining six miles of two lanes on the Arkansas side.
 Kolb Grading was the primary contractor on the $52.6 million job.

 A portion of the bypass opened to traffic in May 2017 with the completion of a 12.1-mile, two-lane section connecting U.S. 71/I-49 to Arkansas 72 near Hiwasse.